Leroy Percy State Park1400 Hwy 12 W

 Hollandale, MS 38748

 Leroy Percy is the oldest of the Mississippi's State Parks.
 It is characterized by artesian springs, cypress trees, and ancient oaks dripping with Spanish moss.
-Leroy Percy is the only state park featuring a wildlife preserve.
+Leroy Percy is one of two state parks that features a wildlife management area.
 The seasonal pursuit of deer, squirrel, turkey, duck, and dove beckons to hunters in search of an unspoiled hunting area away from the crowd.
-Leroy Percy is also known for its alligator population--visitors can safely observe the scaly reptiles from two observation towers over their hot artesian water home.

 The following area attractions are located within a short drive of Leroy Percy State Park.
 The park staff will be happy to provide you with directions.